badamczewski/PowerUp/README.md

 ```
 //up:showGuides       <- Used to enable jump guides in the ASM outputs.
 //up:showASMDocs      <- Used to turn on ASM code documentation.
-//up:showASMDocs offset = {X} <- Used to enable jump guides in the ASM outputs.
+//up:showASMDocs offset = {X | auto} <- Used to enable jump guides in the ASM outputs.
 The offset argument decides the position of the documentation.
+//up:showCode         <- Show source code maps, that map assembly instructions to source code.
 ```

 ### Rust Dissasembly